StevenClontz/DMSGSL-CodeOfLaws/CodeOfLaws.md

 ## Article 3: Responsibilities

-The GSL's responsibilities include, but are not limited to, the following charges:
+The GSL's responsibilities include the following charges:

 * Representing the interests of DMS graduate students for the following groups and others.
     - The DMS Department Chair and Graduate Program Officer